 Some of you who are only aware of the original Star Trek series will equate a red uniform with an early demise of an ensign.
 On the later incarnations of the show, however, maroon/deep red was a color worn primarily by the commanding officers.
 After seeing all the generic Star Trek onesies for sale commercially, I scoured the internet for a sewing pattern for a newborn and found a free one at the awesome site: www.startrekbaby.com (which, sadly, has recently been taken down!)
 It was perfect.
 It had the right angular lines I was looking for and enough detailed descriptors to make it seem doable- especially for someone who has never sewn baby clothes before.

 When I was making the onesie back in March, I was counting on the website being up so I could just point all readers of this blog to the site for construction specifics and detailed instructions.
 So, sadly, I have very few pictures of the actual construction of the garment.
-I knew I wanted to use basic jersey cotton (something soft and gentle) and my hoarding tendency of fabric totally came in handy with this project as it was constructed out of two t-shirts that I had gotten for free earlier (one was a tech t-shirt Jojo had never worn, the other a tee I had purchased on sale at Old Navy YEARS ago and had never worn).
+I knew I wanted to use basic jersey cotton (something soft and gentle) and my hoarding tendency of fabric totally came in handy with this project as it was constructed out of two t-shirts that I had gotten for free earlier.
 Again, I wish I could point you to the original website because it was brilliant.
 Not only did it have a pattern constructed but it had step-by-step picture tutorials.
 Something that WAS funny about it was that the original author of the pattern had used a C.A.D. printer to print out the PDF of her pattern.
 When I printed out her pattern, however, it scaled down to fit MY standard printer.
 It wasn’t until I was 3/4 of the way done sewing that it became evident that what I was working on was WAY too tiny for anything living.
 And that is why I have still have a smaller scaled-down, 3/4 finished version of a onesie.
 It actually wound up being a boon as it gave me a chance to hone some skills that I hadn’t worked on before.
 The thing about children’s clothes vs. adult sewing is that everything is in miniature.
 Which seems really obvious except the reality doesn’t hit you until you are knee-deep in bias tape squeezing in every stitch.
 Here is a picture of the original pattern pieces being placed and cut from a regular XL t-shirt: